tomekc/cartography_workshop/ddd_intro.md

 - feedback on recorded model

 ---
+# "Three good examples are better than a bad abstraction."
+####Peter Hruschka in Business Analysis und Requirements Engineering

+^[KS]
+- Focus on single scenario.
+- keep concepts explicit
+- Avoid distractions to consider multiple scenarios

+---

+# Focus

+^[KS]
+Company
+Single Scenario

+---

+# Moderators

+^[KS]
+ask questions
+draw model

+---
+# Model
 ![inline](ddd/storytelling_symbols.png)

 ^[KS]
 - technique set of simple rules and symbols
 - there is no symbol for conditions and parallelism

 ---

-* Moderators ask questions and record story as a diagram
-* Participants see what gets recorded and give their feedback
-* All participants agree on model created

-^[KS] Deprecated.... probably to be removed

----

-# "Three good examples are better than a bad abstraction."
-####Peter Hruschka in Business Analysis und Requirements Engineering
+# Feedback

 ^[KS]
-- Focus on single scenario.
-- Avoid distractions to consider multiple scenarios
+validate model
+let us know if you do not agree with it

 ---